peteroupc/html3dutil/tutorials/glmath.md

  the X, Y, and Z components of the plane's normal vector.
 * D is the distance in the normal's direction from the plane to the origin (0,0,0), or if negative, in the opposite direction from the origin to the plane, divided by the normal's length.
 Alternatively, D is the negative dot product of the plane's normal and any point on the plane.

 There is one method that deals with planes:

-* [H3DU.Math.planeNormInPlace()]{@link H3DU.Math.planeNormInPlace} -
-Converts the plane to a form in which its normal has a length of 1.
+* {@link H3DU.Math.planeNormInPlace} - Converts the plane to a form in which its normal has a length of 1.

+## Boxes <a id=Boxes></a>

+An array of six numbers can describe an axis-aligned bounding box (AABB).
+If it does, the first three numbers are the box's minimum X, Y, and Z coordinates, and the last three numbers are the box's maximum X, Y, and Z coordinates.

+If a minimum coordinate is greater than a maximum coordinate, then the box is considered empty.

+Methods that deal with boxes include:

+* {@link H3DU.Math.boxCenter} - Finds a box's center.
+* {@link H3DU.Math.boxDimensions} - Finds a box's dimensions.
+* {@link H3DU.Math.boxIsEmpty} - Determines whether a box is empty.

 ## Coordinate Systems <a id=Coordinate_Systems></a>

-There are two conventions of 3D coordinate systems, left-handed and right-handed:
+There are two conventions of 3D coordinate systems, left-handed and
+right-handed:

-* In a _left-handed_ coordinate system, the z-axis points _away from the viewer_ whenever the x-axis points to the right and the y-axis points up.
+* In a _left-handed_ coordinate system, the Z axis points _away from the viewer_ whenever the X axis points to the right and the Y axis points up.
-* In a _right-handed_ coordinate system, the z-axis points _toward the viewer_ whenever the x-axis points to the right and the y-axis points up.
+* In a _right-handed_ coordinate system, the Z axis points _toward the viewer_ whenever the X axis points to the right and the Y axis points up.

-If an `H3DU.Math` method works differently in left- and right-handed coordinate systems, its description will note this.
-The differences are also noted below.

 ### Differences in Behavior <a id=Differences_in_Behavior></a>

-#### 3D Vectors <a id=3D_Vectors></a>

-If a 3D vector's Z component is positive, it points toward the viewer (outward) in a right-handed coordinate system, and away from the viewer (inward) in a left-handed system.
-The reverse is true if the Z component is negative.

-#### Projection matrix (such as `mat4perspective`, `mat4ortho`) <a id=Projection_matrix_such_as_mat4perspective_mat4ortho></a>
+#### Projection and view matrices <a id=Projection_and_view_matrices></a>

+The difference between a left-handed and right-handed coordinate system lies in how 3D points are transformed, mainly due to the projection and view matrices.

+The following methods return **projection matrices** for a right-handed coordinate system.
-Returns a result for right-handed coordinate systems.
-For left-handed systems, reverse the sign of the 9th, 10th, 11th, and 12th elements of the result (zero-based indices 8, 9, 10, and 11).
+To adjust the matrices for a left-handed system, reverse the sign of the 9th, 10th, 11th, and 12th elements of the result (zero-based indices 8, 9, 10, and 11).

-#### Look-at matrix (`mat4lookat`) <a id=Look_at_matrix_mat4lookat></a>
+* {@link H3DU.Math.mat4perspective},
+{@link H3DU.Math.mat4perspectiveHorizontal},
+{@link H3DU.Math.mat4frustum},
+{@link H3DU.Math.mat4ortho},
+{@link H3DU.Math.mat4ortho2d},
+{@link H3DU.Math.mat4orthoAspect},
+{@link H3DU.Math.mat4ortho2dAspect}.

-Returns a result for right-handed coordinate systems.
-For left-handed systems, reverse the sign of the 1st, 3rd, 5th, 7th, 9th, 11th, 13th, and 15th elements of the result (zero-based indices 0, 2, 4, 6, 8,
+The {@link H3DU.Math.mat4lookat} method returns a **view matrix** for a right-handed coordinate system.
+To adjust the matrix for a left-handed system, reverse the sign of the 1st, 3rd, 5th, 7th, 9th, 11th, 13th, and 15th elements of the result (zero-based indices 0, 2, 4, 6, 8,
 10, 12, and 14).